Information for Finalists and Nominees

 (Each of these aspects will be monitored by the ESMA team during a set period prior to the opening of nominations.)

-The top 10 in each category will then go through to the finals.
+The top entries (usually ten) in each category will then go through to the finals.

-The names of those making it to the final ten in each category will be sent to the judges mid January 2012.
+The names of those making it to the final in each category will be sent to the judges mid January 2014.

 Being a member of the expert panel means full-time employers and businesses in which panel members own shares cannot be nominated in any category.

-Judges must review finalists’ social media activity pre-November 2012 (or as far back as possible in the case of Twitter) and rate them out of ten for each of the following criteria where appropriate:
+Judges will review finalists’ social media/websites activity and rate them out of ten for each of the following criteria where appropriate:

 Judges and members of the public are asked to use the following criteria: